Septic Inspection

 • Evidence that a repair has been made, was it permitted

-• Does the tank(s) need to be pumped
+• Do the tank(s) need to be pumped